 21Shares prices the basket purely on a crypto basis.
 Each note that is issued under the program has a corresponding value of crypto attributed at the time of creation.
 These can be seen in the final terms for the series and any subsequent final terms for additional traches of the issuance program.

 How does an ETP differ from an ETF?

 Although ETPs are structured and operate very similarly to traditional Exchange Traded Funds (ETFs), the primary difference between the two is that ETPs are debt securities issued by a Special Purpose Vehicle (SPV) instead.
-Our products are not UCITS compliant; however, we ensure they are 100% collateralized to reduce the credit exposure for investors.

 How is the market price of an ETP determined?

 The market price of 21Shares’s products are approximately equal to the market value of the underlying assets held in collateral.
 Therefore, the price of 21Shares’s ETPs in the secondary market is close to the product’s Net Asset Value (NAV).
 Any divergence between the market price of an 21Shares ETP and the NAV of its underlying constituents would normally trigger arbitrage activities by market participants, thus moving the market price back towards NAV.

 What is the difference between the NAV per unit and the market price?

 The NAV per unit of an ETP denotes the dollar value of the underlying holdings expressed as a single unit value.
 As a result, this is considered the ‘fair value’ which is struck daily at the end of the day.
 On the other hand, the market price is the price at which the last trade of the Fund occurred.

 Why does the market price of the ETP sometimes differ from the NAV?